 Why it’s so awesome: You wouldn’t expect to be able to see a building in this style right in the middle of Ho Chi Minh.
 It’s a jarring contrast the buildings around it and that’s what makes it one of the most popular points of interest in Ho Chi Minh.
 Built between 1877 and 1883, the towers are 40 meters high and the inside is lushly decorated with stained glass windows and devotional tablets.

 What to do there: The staff at this cathedral are available during the week to teach you all about the history of the cathedral.
-So, if you want to learn more about its history and significance in Ho Chi Minh’s history, make sure you show up during working hours.
+So, if you want to learn more about significance in Ho Chi Minh’s history, make sure you show up during working hours.

 Why it’s so awesome: Stretching over 39,000 square kilometres, this mass of waterways is densely populated and one of the hotspots in Ho Chi Minh for travelers.
 The Mekong Delta is about 4 hours from the city, which makes it the perfect place to visit on an organized tour.
 The waterways are filled with floating markets, homes, and schools and you simply can’t miss what all this looks like when it’s arranged around rushing water.

-What to do there: If you have limited time to explore this area then it’s probably best that you find an organized tour.
+What to do there: If you have limited time to stay in this beautiful area of Vietnam then it’s probably best that you find an organized tour.
 That way you have the transport organized for you as well as a guide who can show you the best places.

 #10 – Cao Dai Temple